Death at a Funeral (2007 film): Critical reception

 On Rotten Tomatoes, the film holds an approval rating of 62% based on 133 reviews, with an average score of 6.00/10.
-The website's critical consensus reads, "Death At A Funeral is a rousing British farce, with enough slapstick silliness to overcome its faults."
+The website's critical consensus reads, "Death at a Funeral is a rousing British farce, with enough slapstick silliness to overcome its faults."
+On Metacritic, the film has a score of 67 out of 100 based on 30 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Ruthe Stein of the San Francisco Chronicle said the film is "in the tradition of those classics, in black-and-white and starring Peter Sellers or Alec Guinness, in which disasters keep piling up, each one more drolly funny than the last.
 That's high praise for Death but no more than it deserves.
-The humor manages to be simultaneously sophisticated, supremely silly and very dark...The casting couldn't be better.
+The humor manages to be simultaneously sophisticated, supremely silly, and very dark...The casting couldn't be better.
 With no big stars to upset the balance, the actors work together as a true ensemble, the best since Little Miss Sunshine."

 Roger Ebert of the Chicago Sun-Times rated it three out of four stars and commented, "The movie is part farce (unplanned entrances and exits), part slapstick (misbehavior of corpses) and part just plain wacky eccentricity.
 I think the ideal way to see it would be to gather your most dour and disapproving relatives and treat them to a night at the cinema."

 Sid Smith of the Chicago Tribune called the film "lethal farce, combining hints of The Lavender Hill Mob, doses of Joe Orton and a smidgen of the Farrelly brothers' scatology in its mix."
 He added, "The sibling rivalry/resolution meant to give the movie its sweet, heartfelt thread is weak, and there are stretches in which the comedy sags or settles for the predictable.
 But Death provides an adult tonic in a season typically abandoned to the comic book cocktail.
 There are worse ways to escape the August heat."